wabbajack-tools/mod-lists/magnum_opus/readme.md

 After all of these steps are complete, you may delete the WorkBase folder.
 If you have the space, I advise making a backup of both the vanilla ba2 files as well as the patched ba2 files.
 It will save you the trouble of having to redownload them again later.

 *Note that you CANNOT use the HD DLC for BiRaitBec’s texture optimization.
 You’ll see missing textures everywhere if you do.*

-### **_Installation Instructions:_**

-1. Download the latest version of Wabbajack.
-2. Create a new folder at the root of a drive (Example: D:\Wabbajack).
-3. Place the Wabbajack.exe into this new folder.
-4. Launch Wabbajack.exe.
-Download the MagnumOpus.wabbajack file from the Wabbajack Modlist Gallery.
-5. In “Installation Location” choose a blank folder at the root of a drive (example: D:\Magnum Opus). **DO NOT** install your modlist to the same folder where you put Wabbajack.exe.  **DO NOT** install into your Steam game path.
-6. The “Download Location” will update automatically.
-You can change it if you want.
-7. Click the "Play" arrow.
-8. Make sure to accept the Nexus API request if your browser asks for it.
-9. When Wabbajack completes the installation (you can check the Wabbajack.current.log to confirm it completed successfully), you may close the program.

-#### **_Post Installation Instructions:_**

-Navigate back to your Magnum Opus installation folder.
-Open “Game Folder Files”
-Copy everything in this folder.
-Paste it into your Fallout 4 directory (steam/steamapps/common/Fallout 4).
-  *  Just to be really clear about this: do not copy/paste the entire folder.
-Only the **contents** of Game Folder Files.
-It's only five individual little files totaling under 2 MB.

 That’s it!
 Launch Mod Organizer 2 inside the Magnum Opus folder.
 From now on, launch Fallout 4 via the “F4SE” option.
 **Optional:** If you want to avoid the hassle of future updates from Bethesda: